 If you’re a long-term holder, don’t get caught out by this; your account balance will be debited $10 per month once it’s deemed inactive.
 Remember to log in and check up on your investments every quarter.

-eToro operates in the following countries:
+Due to recent changes in regulations, eToro is NOT available in the following countries:

 The usability of eToro is astonishingly fluid.
 It’s painless and straightforward to get started.
 Signing up takes less than five minutes, and there’s no need for slow verification methods or confirmations.
 Simply hit the Sign Up button and add your personal details.